All gemstones by their very nature are precious, but there are some that can command far higher prices than others.

 The only mining area for gemstone-quality red beryl is in the Wah Wah Mountains of Beaver County, Utah.
 Clarity and colour grade are not as important because of its rarity, with gem cutters opting for carat weight in its cut.

-Blue and Violet Semi-Precious Stones
+Blue and Purple Semi-Precious Stones

 1. Aquamarine